 Astronomical Clock at Old Town Hall

 The Astronomical clock in Old Town Square was built in 1410 and is the third oldest astronomical clock in the world, and the only one still standing.
-While the clock and Old Town Hall themselves are beautiful and full of medieval history, the hourly show has a reputation of one of the most overrated attractions in Europe.
-No matter it’s reputation, you can still see hoards of tourists surround it on the hour like clockwork (pun intended).
+While the clock and Old Town Hall themselves are beautiful and full of medieval history, the hourly show has a reputation of being one of the most overrated attractions in Europe.
+No matter the reputation, you can still see hoards of tourists surround it on the hour like clockwork (pun intended).

 …and climb the Clock Tower itself!